 About the ESOP Association

-Dedicated to education, The ESOP Association attracts more than 10,000 people annually to its 18 chapters and five national meetings—including the Las Vegas Conference & Trade Show, which is the largest ESOP event in the world.
+Dedicated to education, The ESOP Association attracts more than 11,000 people annually to its 18 chapter and five national meetings—including the Employee Owned Conference in Las Vegas, NV, which is the largest ESOP event in the world.

 Our mission is to educate about and advocate for employee ownership with an emphasis on ESOPs.